-An overview of ethical issues in AI including privacy, transparency, explainability and bias, and what needs to be done to address these issues.
+An overview of ethical issues in AI, including privacy, transparency and bias, and what steps need to be taken to address these issues.

 Technical information (for AI experts)

-Authors designed, applied and evaluated a social participatory framework (WeBuildAI) for engaging community stakeholders to create a decision making algorithm for their needs.
+The WeBuildAI team designed, applied and evaluated this social participatory framework for engaging community stakeholders to enable people to create a decision-making algorithm that fits their needs.

-Youtube session from Google I/O ’19 explaining ML to those with coding experience.
-Discusses image classification problem and use of Tensor flow.
+A YouTube session from Google I/O ’19 that explains machine learning to those with coding experience, including a discussion of the image classification problem and the use of Tensor flow.

-This article argues that traditional statistical methods were developed for small data sets and not suitable for current large and complex data sets.
+An argument that traditional statistical methods were developed for small data sets and are not suitable for current large and complex data sets.

 A Microsoft program that focuses on addressing 3 challenges in AI: employment, daily life, and communication and connection.